 Before reaching Thebes, Oedipus met the Sphinx, a legendary beast with the head and breast of a woman, the body of a lioness, and the wings of an eagle.

-The Sphinx was sent to the road that approaches Thebes as punishment from the gods, and would strangle any traveler who could not solve a certain riddle; however, Oedipus manages to solve it.
+The Sphinx was sent to the road that approaches Thebes as punishment from the gods and would strangle any traveler who could not solve a certain riddle; however, Oedipus did solve this riddle.

 Oedipus’ reward for freeing Thebes from the sphinx was the hand of the dowager queen, Jocasta; no one realized then that Jocasta was the real mother of Oedipus.

 Thus, unbeknownst to any of the characters, the prophecy was finally fulfilled.